picocomputer/picocomputer.github.io/_sources/ria.rst.txt

      - RX
      - Read bytes from the UART.
    * - $FFE3
-     -
+     - VSYNC
-     - Reserved.
-To be used for video frame counter.
+     - Increments every 1/60 second when PIX VGA device is connected.
    * - $FFE4
      - RW0
      - Read or write the XRAM referenced by ADDR0.